moby/moby/docs/sources/project/review-pr.md

 ## Where to go next

 At this point, you have completed all the basic tasks in our contributors guide.
-If you enjoyed contributing, let us know by completing another
+If you enjoyed contributing, let us know by completing another beginner issue or two.
-<strong class="gh-label white-belt">white-belt</strong>
-issue or two.
 We really appreciate the help.

 If you are very experienced and want to make a major change, go on to